Fox-ML-infrastructure/FoxML_Core/DOCS/00_executive/DETERMINISTIC_TRAINING.md

 **✅ Your existing code and configuration files continue to work unchanged.**

-The SST and determinism improvements (completed 2025-12-10) were **internal changes** that enhance reproducibility without requiring any user migration:
+The SST and reproducibility improvements (completed 2025-12-10) were **internal changes** that enhance reproducibility and auditability without requiring any user migration:

 - **Same API** - All function calls and CLI commands work exactly as before
 - **Same configs** - Your existing YAML configuration files are fully compatible
-- **Automatic** - SST enforcement and deterministic seeds are applied automatically
+- **Automatic** - SST enforcement and reproducible seeds are applied automatically
 - **Backward compatible** - Legacy config locations and patterns still work (with deprecation warnings)

 **What changed internally:**